 - Health services for a highly stressed student community

 - Asian Americans

-- Undocumented and other recent immigrants
+- Undocumented and recent immigrants

 Mission High: One School, How Experts Tried to Fail it, and the Students and the Teachers who made it Triumph By Kristina Rizga

 What motivates students to learn, work hard, and persevere through life’s toughest challenges?
 Why is it so difficult for the world’s wealthiest and most powerful country to build good schools in every neighborhood?

 In MISSION HIGH, Mother Jones reporter Kristina Rizga tells intimate stories from the four years she spent immersed in one of the nation’s most diverse public high schools.

 She follows four teachers and their remarkable students as they struggle against closure, resist pressure to focus on test scores, and create some of the most effective classrooms in the country.

 What reviewers and experts have to say about this book…

 “Excellent… What Rizga learned is worth sharing.
 Her advice should have been taken by many…”